NREL/resstock/README.md

 OpenStudio-HPXML allows running residential EnergyPlus simulations using an [HPXML file](https://hpxml.nrel.gov/) for the building description.
 It is intended to be used by user interfaces or other automated software workflows that automatically produce the HPXML file.
-A [Schematron](http://schematron.com/) document for the EnergyPlus use case is used to validate that the appropriate HPXML inputs are provided to run EnergyPlus.

 OpenStudio-HPXML can accommodate a wide range of different building technologies and geometries.
 End-to-end simulations typically run in 3-10 seconds, depending on complexity, computer platform and speed, etc.

-For more information on running simulations, generating HPXML files, etc., please visit the [documentation](https://openstudio-hpxml.readthedocs.io/en/latest).
+For more information on running simulations, generating HPXML files with the appropriate inputs to run EnergyPlus, etc., please visit the [documentation](https://openstudio-hpxml.readthedocs.io/en/latest).

 ## Workflows